 The most recognizable characteristics of Zinfandel grapes are their thin skins and small size, which contribute to a lower skin-to-juice ratio and potentially higher tannin levels in the wine.

 The taste of Zinfandel wines can vary depending on the ripeness of the grapes at the time of harvest.
-In cooler areas, the grapes tend to produce wines with predominant notes of juicy red berries like strawberry or raspberry in the nose, enriched by jammy fruit flavours such as blueberries, blackberries, raspberries, and plum, backed by distinct black pepper spice, tobacco, and coffee notes.
+In cooler areas, the grapes tend to produce wines with predominant notes of juicy red berries like strawberry or raspberry in the nose, enriched by jammy fruit flavours such as blueberries, blackberries, raspberries, and plum, backed by distinct black pepper spice, tobacco, vanilla and coffee notes.
 At the same time, the aromas shift towards richer black fruits in warmer regions.
 The underlying notes often include rich baking spices and a peppery quality.
 On the other hand, in the mouth, Zinfandel typically shows a lush and mouth-filling texture, with flavours of black fruits and spices, medium to high tannins, and a pleasant acidity that makes this wine refreshing.

 These aspects highlight Zinfandel's unique position in the wine world.
 It is beloved for its deep, flavorful reds and refreshing rosé iterations.